 things to do in cusco

 From cultural and artistic places to nature and high mountains.
 Passing by Andean constellations until landing on delicious local dishes.
 These 20 things to do in Cusco will ensure you a complete experience in the “Rome of America”.
-Therefore, together with the Cusco people of Machu Travel Peru, we bring you a small list of unmissable points!
+Therefore, together with the Cusco local people of Machu Travel Peru, we bring you a small list of unmissable points!
+What better way to get to know Cusco than by the hand of its own residents?
 You will be able to know its Inca and the colonial period, its nature, and gastronomy.
-In this form, you will not lose anything of this amazing city.
+By the way, in case you were wondering, 5 days at least will be enough to get to know the best of Cusco and do the most important activities on this list.

-20 great things to do in Cusco during your next vacation
+20 great things to do in Cusco region during your next vacation

 1. Machu Picchu